TonyMane/JRBasin/blast.md

 to get the average base-pairs you would just multiply the amino acid number by 3 (3 bp per amino acid sequence). then to get to kilobasepairs, divide by the bp by 1000 (kbp). this is all done in the 'RPKG' column.

+So of the 9824 genome equivilants, ~70% have a nosZ gene.
+This would mean the liklihood of us encountering a cell harboring this gene is quite high, and that the potential for nitrous oxide consumption is well represented throughout the community.